gobrando/CarND-Camera-Calibration/advanced_lane_lines_project/CarND-Advanced-Lane-Lines/README.md

 * With the equation of the line we can get the curve of the lane and our position in the lane from center
 * Show a visual of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 The main flaw of this pipeline is speed.
-Despite using a class to make sure the most expensive function find_lane_pixels() is only run on the first frame the pipeline sees, the pipeline is still slow to write the output video
+Despite using a class to make sure the most expensive function find_lane_pixels() is only run on the first frame the pipeline sees, the pipeline is still slow to write the output video.
+The pipeline also has a week spot for large dark spots.
+Extended tree shadows and long patches of new ashphalt in the lane can cause blips of miscalculations you can see well in the challenge_video_output.
+Further threshold calibrating could help though smoothing and averaging the changes in the fit of the line over time may be more effective/robust.